Opel Rekord P2: The car

 The style of the Rekord P2 followed the fashion trends of the time, being less ornate than its predecessor, and in consequence being perceived as "less American looking".
 The front grille was wider and the tail fins almost completely disappeared, although the embellishment of body creases around the rear lights was curiously elaborate.
 The panoramic screen was gone which made it possible for the front doors to be wider, facilitating easier entry for the driver and passengers.

 As on the previous model, customers could specify two-tone colour schemes both for the exterior paint work and for the interior trim.

 In technical terms the car in most respects followed its predecessor, though some attempt was made to improve secondary safety through attention to the detailing of the interior.

 The glove box lid still carried the name "Olympia", a reference to the fact that the predecessor model had been badged as the Opel Olympia Rekord until 1959, and a tribute to the original 1937 Opel Olympia which had been a defining model for the manufacturer, both because of its (then) innovative monocoque construction and because of the quantities in which the company tooled up to produce it.

 Body configurations

 By the standards of European automakers at this time, the range of body types was extensive.
-Top seller was the saloon/sedan, available with either two or four doors.
-There was also a three-door "Caravan" station wagon and a three-door delivery van which was essentially identical to the station wagon except that the rear side windows were replaced with metal panels.
+Top seller was the saloon, available with either two or four doors.
+There was also a three-door "Caravan" estate and a three-door delivery van which was essentially identical to the estate except that the rear side windows were replaced with metal panels.